This article gives you the one actionable secret to Python mastery. You have to do only one thing: read it to the end. 🚀

 Maybe you are currently coding, reading news, or learning to code.
 Take a step back to think about a much more important topic for your life: reaching mastery — a radical long-term strategy.

-I just finished the Chapter “Ten One-Liners to Analyze Data” for my upcoming book “Python One-Liners” which I am writing with the famous NoStarchPress publisher.
+I just finished the Chapter “Ten One-Liners to Analyze Data” for my upcoming book “Python One-Liners” which I am writing with the popular NoStarchPress publisher.

 I realized that writing code and writing text is really the same when you really go to the core of it.